bigbite/interactivity-api-tutorial/readme.md

 ### Step 1 - Setup the skeleton block

-Create skeleton block using create block with the interactivity flag
+Create a skeleton block using create block with the interactivity flag

 ```
 cd  {insert-local-path}/www/wp-content/plugins